geosolutions-it/MapStore2/CONTRIBUTING.md

 be merged automatically.
 In this case you may need to rebase your branch on a more recent `master`, resolve any conflicts, and `git push --force` to update your branch so that it can be merged automatically.

+## Improving Documentation

+TBD

+## Thank You

+At the end, however you decide to contribute to the project, your help is very welcome and we would like to thank you for doing it.